How to Efficiently Distribute Jobs Across Field Teams?

 In addition, to help you solve the timekeeping problem, the app can send employees reminders to clock in on arrival and out on departure.

-With GPS time clock and location tracking, you have real-time data on what’s going on with your team members during their shifts, their jobs, tasks, schedules, and availability - all in one location.
+With employee gps tracking app, you have real-time data on what’s going on with your team members during their shifts, their jobs, tasks, schedules, and availability - all in one location.
 Such data is essential to distributing tasks fairly and achieving a balanced workload.

 For example, when you switch to an employee monitoring and scheduling app, such as Timeero, you can see how each of your employees is spending their working hours - real-time and historically, no matter where they are.